Dining Room Chairs

 If you have a very bright dining room with lots of natural light coming in, for example, you might think you need less artificial light.
 Wrong.
 The more natural light, the more compensation you need with artificial light.
 For your dining room, lighting is an integral part of creating the right atmosphere.
 You might want to have the ability to change from romantic to dramatic scenes – you definitely will want your guests and family to appreciate the effort and work that have gone into your creation.

-To end, I would like to mention decoration.
+To end with, I would like to mention decorating your luxurious dining room.
 We are human beings, open to suggestion, and the art and atmosphere you create with your decorative elements will bring out certain aspects or conversation in your guests.
-Think a hospital’s sterile white environment – it often makes you feel cold and lonely and focuses your mind on what happened to cause you to be there in the first place.
+Think of a hospital’s sterile white environment – it often makes you feel cold and lonely and focuses your mind on what happened to cause you to be there in the first place.
 The atmosphere you choose to create in your dining room can also have a profound effect on your visitors.

 When I approach the dining room, I first think of how to make my family and guests comfortable and relaxed.
 I want them to forget their inhibitions.
 Then I sprinkle a little bit of shock here and there.
 I want my crowd to be comfortable yet keep them awake.
 I like to create a warm and inviting dining room with certain aspects that shock or make you think.
 I typically relax with colour and fabric and astonish with painting or sculptures.